 - The blood sample is proessed in an EU-approved laboratory.

-- No rabies vaccinations expire prior to boosters shots.
+- No rabies vaccinations expire prior to boosters shots being received.

 What about importing a pet to the UK?

 Regardless of which option occurs, the UK has indicated few changes to their import regulations.
 The UK will still honor EU Pet Passports.
-If your pet is entering the UK from outside of the EU, then a UK health certificate will be required.
-To date, this certificate has not been published.
+If your pet is entering the UK from outside of the EU, then a GB Health Certificate will be required.

 The UK will continue to require FAVN tests for pets entering from high-rabies countries.